winny-23/skilharvest-project/README.md

 ### PROJECT OVERVIEW
-   This project aims to generate insight into the sales performance of a carried out on an IT company for the year, by analysing the various parameters in the data received, we seek to gather enouugh insight to make raesonable decision.
+   This project aims to generate insight into the sales performance of a carried out on an IT company for the year, by analysing the various parameters in the data received, we seek to gather enouugh insight to make reasonable decision.

  ### Data Sources